 Carbonate Research Lab

-The Department of Geosciences is well equipped to carry out a wide range of investigations pertaining the origin and diagenesis of carbonates.
+The Department of Earth and Atmospheric Sciences is well equipped to carry out a wide range of investigations pertaining the origin and diagenesis of carbonates.

 Field work pertaining to carbonates ranges from Paleozoic through modern sediment accumulations.
 Standard field equipment is available for these studies.
 One of the research areas in which we have been active pertains to geochemistry and microbiology of the waters from which travertines and spelean accumulations precipitate.
 In support of that work we have built up a considerable amount of field equipment in duplicate (back-up), including portable T, pH, Conductivity, TDS, and dissolved oxygen meters, milliapore water filtration systems, titration kits, etc.